carpentries-incubator/SDC-BIDS-dMRI/episodes/probabilistic_tractography.md

 PMF

-One disadvantage of using a discrete PMF to represent possible tracking directions is that it tends to take up a lot of memory (RAM).
+One disadvantage of using a discrete PMF to represent possible tracking directions is that it tends to take up a lot of RAM memory.
 The size of the PMF, the FOD in this case, must be equal to the number of possible tracking directions on the hemisphere, and every voxel has a unique PMF.
 In this case the data is ``(81, 106, 76)`` and ``small_sphere`` has 181 directions so the